 The conference programme included more than 40 items by 65 contributors.
 Abstracts of all DDT contributions will appear in the printed illustrated conference proceedings.
 A hybrid between exhibition catalogue and conference proceedings, it will feature all the artists and futurists taking part in A Temporary Futures Institute as well as DDT contributors.
 It will be made up of essays, papers, reports, short stories, images, scripts and other unique contributions.

 In addition, a special issue of the Journal of Futures Studies (JFS) will feature a selection of peer-reviewed articles, illustrated narratives and a ‘digital exhibit’.

-Finalised contributions for the proceedings as well as JFS are due by August 30th.
+Extended deadline: finalised contributions for the proceedings as well as JFS are due by September 30th.

 JFS expects articles, essay and reports to show an in-depth understanding of future studies’ dimensions, content, research perspectives and methods.

 To stimulate the systematic use and growth of futures literature, one of the criteria for publishing in the journal is indicating how the article relates to others in the futures literature.
 That is, your paper should refer to material published in this journal and in the other journals in the futures field (including, the Journal of Futures Studies, Futures, Foresight, Technological Forecasting and Social Change, The European Journal of Futures Research, World Future Review, On the Horizon) as well as futures material contained in books, monographs, other field related journals, including visual resources and web resources.
 Editors strongly advise authors cite at least two or more works in the futures field.